What is considered a normal growth rate?

 |10||50 to 59||50.5 to 59||54 to 106||54 to 102|

 |12||55 to 64||54 to 63.5||68 to 136||66 to 130|

 |14||59 to 67.5||59 to 69.5||84 to 160||84 to 160|

 |16||60 to 68||63 to 73||94 to 172||104 to 186|

 |18||60 to 68.5||65 to 74||100 to 178||116 to 202|

 Although a child may be growing, his/her growth pattern may deviate from the normal.
 Ultimately, the child should grow to normal height by adulthood.
-If you suspect your child is not growing properly, always consult your child's physician.
+If you suspect your child or adolescent is not growing properly, always consult your child's physician.

 Click here to view the

 Disclaimer - This content is reviewed periodically and is subject to change as new health information becomes available.
 The information provided is intended to be informative and educational and is not a replacement for professional evaluation, advice, diagnosis or treatment by a healthcare professional. © 2009 Staywell Custom Communications.